Learn how to plan and run an online workshop

 But if you are looking to create a name in the market and attract an audience for your brand, the best option is to offer it for free.
 This way, people can get to know your work and your business and, at a later time, hire your service or purchase a product.

-In this case, be sure to make a landing page to capture participants’ contacts.
-Since you are offering free, quality content, you can ask for something in return, such as a name, email, profession, or whatever data you consider strategic for your business.
+In this case, be sure to make a landing page to capture participants’ contact information.
+Since you are offering free, quality content, you can ask for something in return, such as a name, email, or whatever information you consider strategic for your business.

 After planning and organizing the workshop, it is time to begin advertising.
 To get it done well, start it early and, if possible, create a marketing strategy for it.